Characterization of Talagrand's transport-entropy inequalities in metric spaces: From -log-Sobolev inequality to transport-entropy inequality From (tau)-log-Sobolev inequality to transport-entropy inequality

 \subsection{A second proof}

-The idea of this second proof is to prove the theorem in the particular case of the functions $\alpha_p(x)=x^p$ and then to treats the general case by a change of metric argument.
+The idea of this second proof is to prove the theorem in the particular case of the functions $\alpha_p(x)=x^p$ and then to treat the general case by a change of metric argument.

-\subsubsection{${\bf T_p}$ inequalities}
+\subsubsection{${\mathbf{T}_p}$ inequalities}